citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupDetailResponseModel.md

 `func (o *DeliveryGroupDetailResponseModel) UnsetTotalDesktopsOfSuspend()`

 UnsetTotalDesktopsOfSuspend ensures that no value is present for TotalDesktopsOfSuspend, not even an explicit nil
+### GetDefaultDesktopIconId

+`func (o *DeliveryGroupDetailResponseModel) GetDefaultDesktopIconId() string`

+GetDefaultDesktopIconId returns the DefaultDesktopIconId field if non-nil, zero value otherwise.

+### GetDefaultDesktopIconIdOk

+`func (o *DeliveryGroupDetailResponseModel) GetDefaultDesktopIconIdOk() (*string, bool)`

+GetDefaultDesktopIconIdOk returns a tuple with the DefaultDesktopIconId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultDesktopIconId

+`func (o *DeliveryGroupDetailResponseModel) SetDefaultDesktopIconId(v string)`

+SetDefaultDesktopIconId sets DefaultDesktopIconId field to given value.

+### HasDefaultDesktopIconId

+`func (o *DeliveryGroupDetailResponseModel) HasDefaultDesktopIconId() bool`

+HasDefaultDesktopIconId returns a boolean if a field has been set.

+### SetDefaultDesktopIconIdNil

+`func (o *DeliveryGroupDetailResponseModel) SetDefaultDesktopIconIdNil(b bool)`

+ SetDefaultDesktopIconIdNil sets the value for DefaultDesktopIconId to be an explicit nil

+### UnsetDefaultDesktopIconId
+`func (o *DeliveryGroupDetailResponseModel) UnsetDefaultDesktopIconId()`

+UnsetDefaultDesktopIconId ensures that no value is present for DefaultDesktopIconId, not even an explicit nil
 ### GetAppAccessPolicy

 `func (o *DeliveryGroupDetailResponseModel) GetAppAccessPolicy() AppAccessPolicyResponseModel`